 - Colonel Badass: Vogel does actually give Indy a good fight.

 - Colonel Kilgore: He is a SS Standartenführer and a total Jerkass.

 - Should be noted, that judging by his uniform, Vogel was a member of Allgemeine SS - uniformed and militarized, but the administrative and non-combative branch of the SS.
 That means, while his Standartenführer rank corresponds to the army colonel, having actual military training and education wasn't part of the calculus.

 - Combat Pragmatist: Following on from below, Vogel has no problem using chains and shovels to beat up the good doctor.
 He also enjoys punching Indy in the face when our hero is strapped into a chair.

 - Deadpan Snarker: "This is how we say goodbye... in Germany." *Face punch*

-- Death Glare: Gives one to Henry Sr. when he calls him out on his book-burning philosophy.
+- Death Glare: Gives one to Henry Sr. when he calls him out on the Nazis' book-burning.

 - Disney Villain Death: Dies when his tank plummets over the side of a cliff.
 A downplayed example, as unlike most instances of gravity-assisted villain disposal, we see Vogel's body get thrown around like a ragdoll and crushed underneath the tank's carcass, though the impact itself is obviously not shown.

-- Dragon-in-Chief: Donovan may have had the money and knowledge, but it is Vogel who controlled the military might of the Nazi Grail-expedition.
+- The Dragon: Donovan may have had the money and knowledge, but it is Vogel who controlled the military might of the Nazi Grail-expedition.

 - Jerkass: He's constantly arrogant and hostile.
 And at one point he steals a flask of water from Brody just as the man was about to take a drink, for no other reason than to re-establish that, yes, he's a total dick.